Gray codes and symmetric chains: Preliminaries

 \subsection{Lexical matchings}

-We now introduce certain families of matchings between two consecutive levels of the hypercube, which were first described by Kierstead and Trotter~\cite{MR962224}.
-Originally, these matchings were defined and analyzed for the graph between the middle two levels of the $(2n+1)$-cube in an attempt to tackle the middle two levels problem, and we begin by generalizing them to the $n$-cube for arbitrary~$n$ and an arbitrary pair of consecutive levels~$k$ and~$k+1$.
-The matchings are called \emph{$i$-lexical matchings}, parametrized by $i\in\{0,1,\ldots,n-1\}$, and they are defined as follows; see Figure~\ref{fig:lexmatch}.
+We now define the aforementioned \emph{$i$-lexical matchings} of Kierstead and Trotter~\cite{MR962224}.
+Originally, they were defined and analyzed for the graph between the middle two levels of the $(2n+1)$-cube in an attempt to tackle the middle two levels problem, and we begin by generalizing them to the $n$-cube for arbitrary $n$ and an arbitrary pair of consecutive levels~$k$ and~$k+1$.
+The parameter~$i$ is an integer~$i\in\{0,1,\ldots,n-1\}$, and these matchings are defined as follows; see Figure~\ref{fig:lexmatch}.
 Again we interpret a bitstring~$x$ as a lattice path, and we let~$x^\uparrow$ denote the lattice path that is obtained by appending $\downstep$-steps to~$x$ until the resulting path ends at height~$-1$.
 If $x$ ends at a height less than~$-1$, then~$x^\uparrow:=x$.
 Similarly, we let~$x^\downarrow$ denote the lattice path obtained by appending $\upstep$-steps to~$x$ until the resulting path ends at height~$+1$.
-If $x$ ends at a height more than~$+1$, then~$x^\downarrow:=x$.
+If $x$ ends at a height greater than~$+1$, then~$x^\downarrow:=x$.
 We define the matching by two partial mappings $M_{n,k}^{i,\uparrow}\colon L_{n,k}\rightarrow L_{n,k+1}$ and $M_{n,k}^{i,\downarrow} \colon L_{n,k+1}\rightarrow L_{n,k}$ defined as follows: For any~$x\in L_{n,k}$ we consider the lattice path~$x^\uparrow$ and scan it row-wise from top to bottom, and from right to left in each row.
-The partial mapping~$M_{n,k}^{i,\uparrow}(x)$ is obtained by flipping the $i$th $\downstep$-step encountered in this fashion, where counting starts with $0,1,\ldots$, if this $\downstep$-step is part of~$x$; otherwise $x$ is left unmatched.
+The partial mapping~$M_{n,k}^{i,\uparrow}(x)$ is obtained by flipping the $i$th $\downstep$-step encountered in this fashion, where counting starts with $0,1,\ldots$, if this $\downstep$-step exists and is part of~$x$; otherwise $x$ is left unmatched.
 Similarly, for any~$x\in L_{n,k+1}$ we consider the lattice path~$x^\downarrow$ and scan it row-wise from top to bottom, and from left to right in each row.
-The partial mapping~$M_{n,k}^{i,\downarrow}(x)$ is obtained by flipping the~$i$th~$\upstep$-step encountered in this fashion if this~$\upstep$-step is part of~$x$; otherwise $x$ is left unmatched.
+The partial mapping~$M_{n,k}^{i,\downarrow}(x)$ is obtained by flipping the~$i$th~$\upstep$-step encountered in this fashion if this~$\upstep$-step exists and is part of~$x$; otherwise $x$ is left unmatched.
 It is straightforward to verify that these two partial mappings are inverse to each other, so they indeed define a matching between levels~$k$ and~$k+1$ of~$Q_n$, which we denote by~$M_{n,k}^i$.

 The following properties of lexical matchings are straightforward consequences of these definitions.

 \begin{lemma} Let $0\leq k\leq n-1$ and $l:=\max\{k,n-k-1\}$.
 The lexical matchings defined before have the following properties. \begin{enumerate}[label=(\roman*)] \item For every $0\leq i \leq l$, the matching~$M_{n,k}^i$ saturates all vertices in the smaller of the two levels~$k$ and~$k+1$. \item The matchings~$M_{n,k}^i$, $i=0,1,\ldots,l$, form a partition of all edges of the subgraph of~$Q_n$ between levels~$k$ and~$k+1$. \item For every $0\leq i \leq l$ we have $\ol{M_{n,k}^i}=M_{n,n-k-1}^{l-i}$ and $\rev(M_{n,k}^i)=M_{n,k}^{l-i}$.
 Consequently, we have $\ol{\rev}(M_{n,k}^i)=M_{n,n-k-1}^i$. \end{enumerate} \end{lemma}